-Getting outside and exploring nature has become exceedingly more popular, especially in the past year.
+Getting outside and exploring nature has become exceedingly popular over the past few years.
 And while I’ve always considered myself to be an avid traveler and seasoned camper, I found myself wanting to push the limits for how far “out there” I could go.
-My Toyota 4Runner SUV and Toyo Open Country All-Terrain tires have been stable, constant companions on all my adventures.
+My Toyota 4Runner SUV and all-terrain tires have been stable, constant companions on all my adventures.
 However, I recently learned there were some relatively simple updates I could do to my SUV that would make my escaping easier and more enjoyable.
 And that’s when I discovered overlanding.

 Maybe you’ve never heard of overlanding before, or you’ve heard about it but never tried it.
 Either way, I’ll break down everything you need to know—from clarifying what overlanding is to sharing the best overlanding gear to suggesting some of the best places to test your overlanding skills.
 Consider this your complete guide to overlanding.